azaanfarooqui/Sorting-Visualizer-in-Python-Tkinter-DAA-/README.md

 Radix Sort: Sorts numbers by processing individual digits.
 It sorts the numbers from the least significant digit to the most significant digit.
 Count Sort: Sorts elements based on their count occurrences in the input array.
 Bucket Sort: Distributes elements into a number of buckets, then sorts the elements in each bucket and merges them back.

+These algorithms are visualized step-by-step using graphical elements to help users understand their workings better.